Author: Natassha Dhanda

 • Doing it without BF as a host, just background support

 • My co-host created an event schedule.
-I asked CC if it was possible for their team to take a look in advance to our next online meeting = save meeting time and focus on other vital considerations.
+I asked CC if it was possible for their team to take a look in advance for our next online meeting = save meeting time and focus on other vital considerations

 • Myself and my co-host introduced ourselves to the full CC team, gained schedule feedback & progressed on promotion and tickets:

-• Originally we thought the event could be split between those who want to talk and those who don’t, to cater to our audiences.
-But a focus on levels of social battery was better.
+• Originally we thought the event could be split into those who want to socialise and those who don’t, to cater to our audiences.
+But a focus on levels of social battery was better

-• However, my feedback from the founder was that we needed more information on the promotional post, which I’ll take away for future collaborations, especially as I think this led to later complications with timings.
+• However, feedback from the founder was that we needed more information on the promotional post, which I’ll take away for future collaborations, especially as I think this led to later complications with timings

 • In navigating it, I felt dissatisfied and asked the founder to check it over because of my unfamiliarity with it